deepakperumal/school/README.md

- This is a school application for kindegarten children
+ This is a school application for kindegarten children developed by

-Developers -

  Deepak A